 A midwest native, I grew up romping in the deciduous forests around our family home and swimming along the shores of Lake Erie.
 In the fall of 1999, I attended Ohio University in Athens, Ohio and graduated with a degree in Early Childhood Education.
-Subsequent years were spent teaching in small democratic based elementary schools, working on farms and in bakeries - and traveling a fair bit around our country from Maine to Maui.
-In 2008, I found beloved Portland.
-I worked as the kindergarten teacher and Aftercare Director at Trillium Public Charter School and then transitioned to their preschool program.
+Subsequent years were spent teaching in small democratic based elementary schools, working on farms and in bakeries, and traveling a fair bit around our country from Maine to Maui.
+In 2008, I found Portland and decided to stay.
+I first taught Kindergarten and then preschool at Trillium Public Charter School.
 After three years with Trillium I took a one year sabbatical and lived at Yasodhara Ashram in the Kootenay Mountains of British Columbia - studying yogic philosophy and practicing karma yoga.
-As serendipity would have it, on my first night back to Portland from the ashram I attended a potluck graced with teachers from Helen Gordon Child Development Center.
-Over the next three years, I taught preschool alongside these teachers and simultaneously attended Portland State University to receive my Masters in Sustainability Leadership, Policy and Education (LSE Program).
+Upon returning to Portland, I taught preschool at Helen Gordon Child Development Center and simultaneously attended Portland State University to receive my Masters in Sustainability Leadership, Policy and Education.

-It’s been my dream to open a preschool for over 10 years.
-Since the dream was conceived I’ve spent the better part of these past years preparing for this journey by learning skills and trades that allow me to feel capable of owning and directing a preschool that I can proudly stand behind.
+It’s been my dream to open a preschool built on the foundation that play is at the core of childhood.
+Since the dream was conceived I’ve spent the better part of these past years preparing for this by learning skills and trades that allow me to feel capable of directing a preschool that I can proudly stand behind.
 One where children are encouraged to create their own theories of the world, spend time in the ecological environment around them and learn how to navigate conflict with compassion and awareness.
 One where families feel a part of a greater community.
 And one where teachers, families and children know they are held and supported by one another.

 You'll love us.